super-linter/super-linter/README.md

 - These **GitHub** Actions utilize the Checks API and Protected Branches to help follow the SDLC
 - When the Pull Request is merged to master, the **Super-Linter** **Docker** container is then updated and deployed with the new codebase
   - **Note:** The branches **Docker** container is also removed from **DockerHub** to cleanup after itself

+## Limitations
+Below are a list of the known limitations for the **Github Super-Linter**:
+- Due to being completely packaged at run time, you will not be able to update dependancies or change versions of the enclosed linters and binaries
+- Reading additional details from `package.json` are not read by the **Github Super-Linter**
+- Downloading additional codebases as dependencies from private repositories will fail due to lack of permissions

 ## How to contribute
 If you would like to help contribute to this **GitHub** Action, please see [CONTRIBUTING](https://github.com/github/super-linter/blob/master/.github/CONTRIBUTING.md)